Dual Credit Trades & Technologies Pathways

 Registration Now Open!

-STEP 1: Fill out the pre-registration form below.
+STEP 1: Fill out the CPE application form below.

 STEP 2: Campus EIPS will contact registrants with instructions to complete the next step.

-STEP 3: Pay $250 deposit to confirm registration through the instructions sent by Campus EIPS.
+STEP 3: Pay the non-refundable deposit to confirm registration through the instructions sent by Campus EIPS.